rt23456p/Program-Blog/README.md

 <br/>

-After mentioning pyinstaller in last post, I have been researching other ways of packing to be more friendly for people that don't know code, more info on the next post.
+After mentioning pyinstaller in last post, I have been researching other ways of packing to be more friendly for people that don't know code, more info on the upcoming post.